81 UK Small Business Statistics (Updated 2024)

 The total number of e-commerce companies in the UK is 120,375.
 This accounts for around 2.2% of all UK businesses.

-With the growing popularity of online shopping, accelerated partially by the COVID-19 pandemic, the share of ecommerce businesses in the UK has grown significantly over the last few years.
+With the growing popularity of online shopping, accelerated partially by the COVID-19 pandemic, the share of ecommerce firms in the UK has grown significantly over the last few years.

 Online shopping as a percentage of all retail sales peaked at nearly 38% in January 2021, having stood at 8% at the start of 2011 and 19% in February 2020.
 It has since fallen back but remains around 28% in the latest period (February 2022).